neondatabase/website/content/docs/introduction/plans.md

 Enterprise plan users have access to **Enterprise** support, which includes everything offered with the **Priority** plan plus retail customer support, Customer Success Team support, and SLAs.
 For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

-If you are interested in exploring an _Enterprise_ plan with Neon, please reach out to our [Sales team](https://neon.tech/contact-sales).
+If you are interested in exploring an _Enterprise_ plan with Neon, you can  [request an enterprise trial](/enterprise#request-trial) or [get in touch with our sales team](/contact-sales).

 ## Features